 RCs are responsible for planning a number of on-site programs for their students, in addition to supervising the off-site activities each weekend.
-In order to provide a consistent experience from the dorm room to the dance studio, the residential staff is hired and trained directly by Boston Ballet School.
+In order to provide a consistent experience from the dorm room to the dance studio, the residential staff is hired, trained, and managed directly by Boston Ballet School.

-Tuition: $3,200 (plus $60 registration fee)
+Tuition: $3,380 (plus $100 registration fee)

-Placement classes: Sunday, June 26 through Monday, June 27
+Placement classes: Sunday, June 25 through Monday, June 26

-First day of classes: Tuesday, June 28
+First full day of classes: Tuesday, June 27

-Last day of classes: Friday, July 29
+Last day of classes / parent observation: Friday, July 28

-Move-out day (residential students only): Saturday, July 30
+Move-out day (residential students only): Saturday, July 29

-Boston Studio: 19 Clarendon Street, Boston, MA 02116
+Boston Studio: 19 CLARENDON STREET, Boston, MA 02116

-Newton Studio: 153 Needham Street, Newton, MA 02464
+Newton Studio: 153 NEEDHAM STREET, Newton, MA 02464

 Boston Ballet School is committed to offering its Summer Dance Program students a rigorous in-person intensive that has been designed with the safety of our students and staff at top of mind.

-*Boston Ballet’s policy to consider medical exemption requests is consistent with applicable federal, state, and local law, and in accordance with CDC guidance.
+As such, vaccinations against COVID-19 will be required of all students enrolled in this summer’s program.
+Boston Ballet’s policy to consider medical exemption requests is consistent with applicable federal, state, and local law, and in accordance with CDC guidance.
 Philosophical exemptions are not accepted.